iGaming14 min readMay 2026By · Banking Lead

 The tax architecture is straightforward on paper and intricate in practice.

 Nevis levies zero tax on offshore-sourced income.
 A Nevis LLC earning gaming revenue from non-Nevis players owes nothing in Nevis corporate tax.
 There is no withholding tax on dividends paid to non-resident members.
 The LLC files an annual return but no detailed financial accounts on a public register.
+Because the entire operating structure lives in Nevis, there is no second-jurisdiction tax filing, no transfer-pricing exposure between affiliated entities, and no risk of mismatched substance claims across borders.

 Economic substance: real, and tightening